Soptq/forta-anomaly-function-calls/README.md

 A Forta Agent that detects anomalous function calls and events.
 Currently, the anomaly detection involves the following observations:

-1. The function selector of the call (event).
+1. The function/event selector of the call (event).
 2. Attributes of the caller like the frequency of calls and others.

 The bot uses [ECOD](https://arxiv.org/abs/2201.00382) to detect anomalies.
 To increase the performance of the bot, function calls are batched to be processed.